 TIP: Slovakia is well-known for its thermal springs.
-I totally recommend you visiting at least one of the many thermal parks in Slovakia.
-Check out the best thermal parks, spa cities and natural hot springs in Slovakia in the article below:
+I totally recommend you visit at least one of the many thermal parks in Slovakia.
+Check out the best thermal parks, spa cities, and natural hot springs in Slovakia in the article below:

 Highest number of castles and chateaux per capita in the world

 For such a small country, Slovakia has 180 castles and 425 chateaux.
 As a result, you will see at least one castle or chateau wherever you go.

 Spiš Castle is the most famous of them all, as well as one of the largest in Central Europe (it is on the UNESCO List of World Cultural and Natural Heritage).

 Slovakia has also a presidential castle located in Bratislava, where political events that involves the President of Slovakia take place.
 Thousands of people visit the most popular castles each year, such as Bratislava Castle, Orava Castle, and Bojnice Castle.